Standards of Training, Certification & Watchkeeping

 Ensuring compliance with the Convention

-Parties to the Convention are required to provide detailed information to IMO concerning administrative measures taken to ensure compliance with the Convention.
+Parties to the Convention were required to provide detailed information to IMO concerning administrative measures taken to ensure compliance with the Convention.
 This represented the first time that IMO had been called upon to act in relation to compliance and implementation - generally, implementation is down to the flag States, while port State control also acts to ensure compliance.
-Under Chapter I, regulation I/7 of the revised Convention, Parties are required to provide detailed information to IMO concerning administrative measures taken to ensure compliance with the Convention, education and training courses, certification procedures and other factors relevant to implementation.
+Under Chapter I, regulation I/7 of the revised Convention, Parties were required to provide detailed information to IMO concerning administrative measures taken to ensure compliance with the Convention, education and training courses, certification procedures and other factors relevant to implementation.

-The information is reviewed by panels of competent persons, nominated by Parties to the STCW Convention, who report on their findings to the IMO Secretary- General, who, in turn, reports to the Maritime Safety Committee (MSC) on the Parties which fully comply.
+The information was reviewed by panels of competent persons, nominated by Parties to the STCW Convention, who report on their findings to the IMO Secretary- General, who, in turn, reports to the Maritime Safety Committee (MSC) on the Parties which fully comply.
 The MSC then produces a list of Parties in compliance with the 1995 amendments.